“It’s time”: Star goaltender Henrik Lundqvist retires at 39

-He signed a one-year, $1.5 million contract with the Washington Capitals last October but never took the ice after announcing he had a heart condition.
-He had surgery in January, but didn’t begin workouts until last month and became an unrestricted free agent July 28.
+The Rangers bought out Lundqvist’s contact in September 2020 and he signed a one-year, $1.5 million contract with the Washington Capitals in October.
+He never took the ice after announcing he had a heart condition.
+The five-time All Star had surgery in January, but didn’t begin workouts until last month and became an unrestricted free agent July 28.

-“It’s time,” L undqvist wrote in a social media post.
-“For the last 30 years, I have devoted my life to the game of hockey and now it’s time to walk away from the game I love and begin a new chapter.”

-The man known as “King Henrik” was wildly popular and his departure from the Rangers was painful to many fans, even if it was expected.
+The man known as ”King Henrik” was wildly popular and his departure from the Rangers was painful to many fans, even if it was expected with Igor Shesterkin and Alexandar Georgiev waiting in the wings.
 His deal with Washington came with the hope of Lundqvist earning his first Stanley Cup championship.

 Instead, he will head into retirement.
 Lundqvist said he was excited about the future but did not detail specific plans.